SGDInstitute/apollo/content/collections/pages/mblgtacc/hotels-transportation-parking.md

         content:
           -
             type: text
-            text: 'Please note, the quoted rates do not include taxes or fees.
+            text: 'Please note, the quoted rate does not include taxes or fees.
 Please contact the hotel directly for more information about taxes and fees.'
       -
         type: paragraph
         content: